Teinc3/TerriEngine/README.md

 This engine is simplified and NOT a perfect representation of the game engine.
 Some discrepancies may include:
 - Multiplayer interactions are not supported.
 - The engine does not support interest change due to high land count.
 It is assumed to decrease at a linear rate.

-## TODO

-### Opening Calculator
-- Add option to drop last AU if it is not needed.
-- Enable option for fullsend opening at the last cycle.